No slippage for mineral-water bottling plant

-It is for this reason that Aqua d'or, in conjunction with Palcut A/S, has just conducted a pilot project on a sheet dispenser for the automatic cutting and feeding of intermediate sheets.
+It is for this reason that Aqua D'or, in conjunction with Palcut A/S, has just conducted a pilot project on a sheet dispenser for the automatic cutting and feeding of interlayer sheets.
 The result has been significant improvements in productivity, stock tie-up and paper use.

 Significantly higher productivity: Palcut sheet dispensers have now been installed on three of the company's palletising lines.
-These automatically cut the intermediate sheets, which are collected by the packing robots.
+These automatically cut the interlayer sheets, which are collected by the packing robots.
 The pallets are built up with alternating bottles and intermediate sheets, typically in 4-7 layers.
-The sheets are cut from a roll of approximately 4,000 metres of Antim65 anti-slip paper.
+The sheets are cut from a roll of approximately 4,000 m of Antim65 anti-slip paper.

 One roll approximates to 24 hours' production, whereas previously a new pallet of corrugated cardboard was being collected every half an hour.
 When the pallet size was changed, fresh corrugated cardboard had to be fetched and production would stop for half an hour.
 Using Palcut, the sheet format is changed automatically when packaging switches from full pallets to one-quarter or one-half pallets.

 "The Palcut solution has seen productivity improve by 50,000-100,000 bottles a day, which is an improvement in percentage terms of 4-8%.
 Palcut is simply a brilliant idea," explains Bruno Jensen.